How long will my order take to reach me?

 If you wish to exchange your frames, please re-order the new item, and return the original to us for a refund.
-Or you can simply include a note requesting the new item in with your return, and our team will exchange this for you if stock allows.
+Or you can simply include a note requesting the new item in with your return, and our team will exchange this for you.
 Contact [email protected] if you need any further advice.

 There is a problem with my order.
 What should I do?

 Thorough checks are made before we post out our frames, but if you have received your order and there is a fault with the item email [email protected] and one of the team will help resolve this for you.

 There are several elements that determine what frame suits a particular face shape.
 For some basic rules you can read up about it in our guide on the best sunglasses to suit your face shape.
 It is just a guide, as ultimately much will come down to your own personal style and how you will feel in them.

 How will I know if the frame size will fit my me?